The Project “Kindness Cupboard” is designed to support our kindergarten families who are going through difficult times in the post COVID world.

 - To continue to support local children and families and be responsive to their needs.

-- To continue to provide a Speech & Language Pathologist on staff to support and facilitate children’s early This is funded entirely by the Kindergarten and provides easily accessible assessments and delivers clear intervention pathways.
+- To continue to provide a Speech & Language Pathologist on staff to support and facilitate children’s early intervention.
+This is funded entirely by the Kindergarten and provides easily accessible assessments and delivers clear intervention pathways.

 - Completing the sandpit shade project.
 In 2019 the sandpit was refurbished.